 2. Yogurt Parfaits with Granola, Fruit, and Toppings Galore

 We love Silk’s Vanilla Soy Yogurt and Forager’s Cashewmilk Yogurt for yogurt parfaits.
-Both have the thickness, creaminess, and signature tang that comes with traditional cow’s milk yogurt but without the animal cruelty.
+Both have the thickness, creaminess, and signature tang that comes with traditional cow’s milk yogurt but without the dairy industry’s animal cruelty.

 Loaded with active live cultures and calcium, these yogurts are the perfect base for endlessly customizable (and nutritious) parfaits.
 Top or layer them with agave, shredded coconut, fresh fruit, and homemade or storebought granola (just watch out for honey!)
 Try swirling in a dollop of your favorite jam to shake things up!